-Rajha has extensive experience in small-scale, middle-scale, national and international touring productions, in the United Kingdom, Southern Africa and the Middle East.
-She has designed and collaborated on numerous devised and text based projects, physical theatre, dance, musical theatre and opera.
-Most recent designs have included: I Stand Corrected (Artscape, Cape Town and Ovalhouse, London), Richard II (Ashtar theatre, Hisham’s Palace, Palestine and Shakespeare’s Globe) and Still Life Dreaming (Spare Tyre theatre and Wellcome Trust at the Pleasance, Edinburgh Fringe).
+Rajha has extensive experience in national and international touring productions.
+Most recent designs have included: The Father and the Assassin, Trouble in Mind, Master Harold and The Boys and Nine Night (at the National Theatre, London), two Palestinians go dogging and 7 methods of killing kylie jenner (at Royal Court, London), Misty (Bush Theatre, London and West End Transfer), The Mountaintop (Royal Exchange, Manchester, Young Vic and UK tour) I Stand Corrected (Artscape, Cape Town and Ovalhouse, London), Richard II (Ashtar theatre, Hisham’s Palace, Palestine and Shakespeare’s Globe) and Still Life Dreaming (Spare Tyre theatre and Wellcome Trust at the Pleasance, Edinburgh Fringe).

 Rajha has exhibited her work at the V&A Museum, part of the Society of British Theatre Designers Make:Believe Exhibition, 2015.
 She was selected as a finalist alongside 100 International Designers to exhibit her work at the World Stage Design, 2013.
 Rajha has also exhibited her work at Transformation & Revelation, 2011, the Society of British Theatre Designers’ professional UK National Exhibition of Design for Performance.